jyn514/Von-Neumann/README.md

 this crate automatically unmaps the memory for you on drop, and supports windows as well as unix. unlike `memmap2` you can have the memory be executable and writable at the same time :ferrisClueless:

+## faq

+### can i use this in prod?

+lol please do i want to watch your code burn

+as a reminder THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED